Tinkerforge/doc/en/source/Hardware/Bricklets/Piezo_Speaker.rst

 Description
 -----------

-The Piezo Speaker Bricklet can be used to genearte beeps with different frequencies.
+The Piezo Speaker Bricklet can be used to generate beeps with different frequencies.
 The available frequency range is 585Hz to 7100Hz.
-A beep has a configureable length and it is possble to transmit a `Morse Code <http://en.wikipedia.org/wiki/Morse_code>`__ string.
+A beep has a configurable length and it is possible to transmit a `Morse Code <http://en.wikipedia.org/wiki/Morse_code>`__ string.

 A typical application is to beep on specific events (e.g. "email received").